Is all the current fuss about governance making our lives easier or better? Can we really expect new regulations

 From the security pro's perspective, this unified corporate framework promulgates two primary agendas: risk management and transparency.

 Infosecurity has always been a risk management function, but security practitioners have generally approached it in their own, somewhat ad hoc, way.
 The unified model, built upon business needs, is process-oriented, methodically identifying all assets, determining risk significance and specifying the required level of ongoing monitoring or reassessment.
-But, realistically, IT audit and security,
+But, realistically, IT audit and security, even working together, lack the bandwidth for this level of attention, hence, the concept of self-assessments by business groups.

 Enabling information owners to self-assess risk puts the responsibility with the people who know the business requirements and risks best, and raises user consciousness about security.
 Well-managed self assessments are repeatable processes that improve with each pass as they raise the organization's security posture.
 To realize improvement, though, the results must be shared internally and, ideally, externally.
 This leads to the need for transparency.